 Performance may vary depending on both host and guest configuration.
 Most emulation logic is executed in a single thread; therefore, systems with better IPC (instructions per clock) generally should be able to emulate higher clock speeds.

-It is also recommended to use a manager application with 86Box for easier handling of multiple virtual machines.
+It is also recommended to use a manager application (Windows only) with 86Box for easier handling of multiple virtual machines.

 - WinBox for 86Box by Laci bá’